 Disclosure

 The legislative amendments intend to enhance the transparency and integrity of Australia’s electoral processes.
 The amendments streamline and modernise the AEC’s compliance and enforcement powers in relation to Part XX of the Electoral Act.
 This is to support the effective operation of the Part XX amendments, such as those related to the expedited disclosure periods.
-The legislation also provides for civil penalty provisions (rather than fines) where a person may be non-compliant.
+The legislation also provides for civil penalty provisions (rather than fines) where a person is non-compliant.

 Further guidance will be provided to entities ahead of commencement.